yotorng/bookish-rhizome/content/The Library/Library Shelf.md

 # currently reading...
 - *paused for now*: [[permaculture|Permaculture]]: Principles & Pathways Beyond Sustainability by David Holmgren
 - *paused for now*: Atlas of AI: Power, Politics, and the Planetary Costs of Artificial Intelligence by Kate Crawford
-- The Years by Annie Ernaux, translated by Alison L. Strayer
-- Ghost Cities by Siang Lu
+- Fierceland by Omar Musa

 # 2025
 - Sister Snake by Amanda Lee Koe